zrcxvs/nexus-cli/README.md

 curl https://cli.nexus.xyz/ | sh
 ```

-This will:
-1. Download and install the latest precompiled binary for your platform.
-2. Prompt you to accept the Terms of Use.
-3. Start the CLI in interactive mode.

-The template installation script is viewable [here](./public/install.sh.template).
+This downloads the latest binary, prompts for Terms of Use acceptance, and starts interactive mode.

 #### Non-Interactive Installation